jbehave/jbehave-osgi/README.md

 	mvn clean verify -P equinox

-This will create a P2 repository in the folder:
+This will create a P2 repository in the following folder:

-     org.jbehave.osgi.equinox.repository/target/repository
+     /myprojects/jbehave-osgi/org.jbehave.osgi.equinox.repository/target/repository

-In this repository will contained the Core feature and all bundles dependencies needed for JBehave-OSGi to be executed on Equinox.
+This P2 repository will contain all components and all bundles dependencies needed for JBehave-OSGi to be executed on Equinox.